-The application of this requirement to the planetary gear is subject to special consideration by the Register in each case.
+The application of this requirement to the planetary gear shall be performed as far as their design allows.

 4.1.4 The gear cases shall be provided with venting arrangements.

 The vent pipes shall be led to the upper weather deck or other positions where uptake is provided.